Mostly Folk Radio Show

 Fiona Durling's grandmother, Maude Simmons, is pictured here.
 Fiona grew up helping her grandparents with their commercial orchard and talks about Sussex apple varieties, her work with Pevensey & Westham Community Forest Garden and Brighton Permaculture.
 Folklore and poetry along the way.

 Simon Meader of Hunters Moon Morris appears on a few shows, talking about Morris tradition.
-Here he is talking about The John Barleycorn song and dance performed in the video below.
+Here he is talking about The John Barleycorn song and dance performed in the video.

 It was fantastic to meet Jacqueline Simpson, author of The Folklore of Sussex.
 Here's a snippet from the interview, where she tells us the story of The Lyminster Knucker